The Difficulties of Loving Food

 3. Steamed Artichokes

-Let's assume that the artichoke in question has been properly prepared; it was trimmed to remove the tough bottom leaves and the sharp tips have been cut away (unlike the one in the above photo).
-The flower (yes, it is a flower) was then steamed or boiled or roasted until it is perfectly tender.
+Let's assume that the artichoke in question has been properly prepared; it was trimmed to remove the tough bottom leaves, and the sharp tips have been cut away (unlike the one in the above photo).
+The flower (yes, it is a flower) was then steamed or boiled, or roasted until it was perfectly tender.

 - Starting at the base (the flat end, not the pointy one), peel off one petal.
 Grasp it by the tip and place the bottom end of the petal (the part that was attached to the flower) between your front teeth to scrape away the soft fleshy portion.
 When you're done, discard the rest of the leaf.